janscience/adaptationprimer/lifac/README.md

 Ornstein-Uhlenbeck noise in the membrane equation and thus introduces positive ISI correlation (see Schwalger et al., 2010, Fisch et al., 2012, Farkhooi et al., 2009).

+> How do the ISI histograms and the ISI correlations change if you modify
+> - the noise strength on the membrane equation
+> - the noise strength on the adaptation dynamics
+> - the stimulus value

 ## References